lich4/JBDev/README.md

 ### Features

-* Jailbreak(rootful/rootless/roothide) development with sourcecode-level debugging with Xcode
+* Jailbreak(rootful/rootless/roothide) development with source-level debugging with Xcode
-* TrollStore development with sourcecode-level debugging with Xcode
+* TrollStore development with source-level debugging with Xcode
 * Debug any process with Xcode

 > Notice